vdlm/meetups/Meetups/Meetup_67/README.md

-# 66th Vienna Deep Learning Meetup: Learning to See & Multilingual Chatbot Winner
+# 67th Vienna Deep Learning Meetup: CLIP Deep Dive

 Dear Deep Learners,

-Our next meetup takes place on May 22.
-Here is the updated agenda:
+Our last meetup before summer takes place on June 16.
+Here is the agenda in short:

-    Learning to See in the Age of AI - by Alexander Bronstein Insights from the winning team of a Multilingual Chatbot Competition - by Michael Pieler
+    A Deep Dive into CLIP embeddings - by Damian Stewart LLMs for Abusive Language Detection - by Julia Pardatscher (cancelled)

 Please find the details below: